-Because HSA accounts are not only used to reimburse medical expenses to yourself but can also act as savings vessels for your future if you do not use them, then it is important to think of this as an investment type of account.
+Because HSA accounts are not only used to reimburse medical expenses but can also act as savings vessels for your future if you do not use them, it is important to think of this as a type of retirement investment account.

 - Beware of high administrative charges or fees.

-- Is the administrative fee waived when you have a specific minimum balance?
+- Ask if the administrative fee is waived when you have a specific minimum balance.

-Although you do not need to have a minimum balance or amount of money in the account to have an HSA, some administrators (the bank, credit union or insurance company who manages your HSA) may waive fees once you have hit the minimum balance.
+Although you do not need to have a minimum balance to open and maintain an HSA, some administrators (the bank, credit union, or insurance company that manages your HSA) may waive fees once you have reached the minimum balance.
 Obviously, a plan with a lower minimum balance may save you a lot of money in fees when you are just starting out with your HSA.

 Starting a Health Savings Account is not difficult.
 You can set up your account with: